Michaelawilliams28/cuckoo-debian-install/README.md

 A complete Cuckoo install guide on Debian host.
   * Debian 10.7
   * Virtualbox 6.0
+  * optional win7 guest ova
+    * Box in a Box
   * building Volatility from source
   * building Gaucamole 1.2 from source
-  * optional win7 guest ova
   * using venv for cuckoo
   * estimated time around 3-4 hours from scratch :relaxed:
   * time spent on knowledge on this guide about 10 times that :disappointed: